Refining the nonlinear modelling of primordial oscillatory features: Review of time-sliced perturbation theory

 As in Ref.~\cite{Blas:2016sfa}, let us split the momenta into hard $\left\{ \mathbf{k}_i \right\}$ and soft $\left\{ \mathbf{q}_j \right\}$ and analyze the structure of the wiggly vertices in the limit $\varepsilon \sim q/k \ll 1$.
 Consider first the cubic vertex.
 The leading contribution in the soft limit is

 The pole of the first factor cancels the numerator of the second factor at $q \rightarrow 0$.
-However, the cancellation does not occur if $q$ is greater than the period of the oscillations, $q \gtrsim k/ \omega$, where $\omega$ is a generic frequency describing the wiggle part of the spectrum, in which case the contribution is enhanced by $1/\varepsilon$.
+However, the cancellation does not occur if $q$ is greater than the period of the oscillations, $q \gtrsim k/ \omega$, where $\omega$ refers to the frequency of the BAO,\footnote{Note that in presence of different oscillatory pattern, this frequency $\omega$ must be replaced with the quantity which describes the modulation of feature signal.} in which case the contribution is enhanced by $1/\varepsilon$.
 To keep track of this enhancement, we introduce the linear operator $\mathcal{D}_\mathbf{q}$ acting on the wiggly power spectrum,

 It is useful here to introduce a \textit{translation operator}, $\mathcal{T}_\mathbf{q} \equiv \exp \round{\mathbf{q} \cdot \nabla_{\mathbf{k}}}$, in analogy to quantum mechanics, which, acting on the linear power spectrum, shifts its evaluation point in momentum space by $\mathbf{q}$.
 Then, the second equality in~\cref{eq:d_op_def} follows by the Taylor series expansion of the power spectrum